GaneshJadhavOnGitHub/GaneshJadhavOnGitHub.MP3-Metadata-Extractor.github.io/README.md

 # MP3-Metadata-Extractor
-A small program to print Metadata of MP3 file.
+A small program to print Metadata of MP3 file using Rust programming language.

 For system requirements please refer file 'Application_Requirements.txt'.